iqlusioninc/veriform/spec/draft-veriform-spec.md

   SHA-256 will greatly outperform a software SHA-512 implementation.
 These devices increasingly support hardware SHA-256, much more than they support hardware SHA-512.
-* In addition to better embedded performance, modern x86 CPUs across multiple vendors will support (or will soon support) the Intel SHA Extensions, providing a hardware accelerated implementation of SHA-256.
+- In addition to better embedded performance, modern x86 CPUs across multiple vendors will support the Intel SHA Extensions (a.k.a.
+"SHA-NI"), providing a hardware accelerated implementation of SHA-256.
 The SHA-512 algorithm is NOT supported by the SHA Extensions.